mgschwan/blensor/doc/python_api/rst/info_best_practice.rst

 Checking String Start/End
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If your checking the start of a string for a keyword, rather than...
+If you're checking the start of a string for a keyword, rather than...

 >>> if line[0:5] == "vert ": ...